psamuels00/biking/README.md

 Each component is normalized to the range of values for the component.
 For example, if the range for speed is 9 - 15 mph, a value of 12, right in the middle, is normalized to 0.50.
-The normalized values are weighted, summed, and adjusted by a final constant for a pleasant scale.
-The formula for peformance index is:
+The normalized values are weighted and summed as follows:

-    5 * (normal_distance + normal_speed * 2 + normal_elevation * 3)
+    normalized_distance + normalized_speed * 2.0 + normalized_elevation * 3.0

-In other words, speed contributes twice as much to the PI as distance, elevation gain contributes three times as much.
+In other words, speed contributes twice as much to the PI as distance, and elevation gain contributes three times as much.
+Finally, all the values are normalized to a scale from 0 to 10.

 The formula will, no doubt, require tuning.
 If only Distance is available for a day, the Performance Index will not be calculated.

 ## Open Elevation